 Each year the Social Psychology track awards one student with the Gunto-Berger Outstanding Social Psychology Graduate Student Award.
 This award is named in honor of Sam Gunto, a former Social Psychology graduate student who tragically passed away just prior to receiving his PhD, and in recognition of Dr. Phil Berger who has been a long-time advocate for the Social Area and continues to give financial support for this award.
 Graduate students who wish to be considered for this award fill out an application by April 1.
-The program faculty review the applications, and then vote on a winner based on the accomplishments of each student with regard to research (70%), teaching (20%), and service (10%).
+The program faculty review the applications, and then vote on a winner based on the accomplishments of each student with regard to research, teaching, and service as well as other notable accomplishments.
 The winner of the award is announced at the annual Psychology Day end-of-semester event in late April.
 In addition to having their name engraved on a plaque in Kastle Hall, the winner receives a framed certificate and monetary award.